dusty-nv/jetbot_ros/README.md

 # jetbot_ros
-ROS nodes for NVIDIA JetBot with Jetson Nano
+ROS nodes and Gazebo model for NVIDIA JetBot with Jetson Nano

 ## System Configuration